PlaThyme/PlaThyme/README.md

 * Future work: Additional game ideas:
   1 __Draw the word, down the line__
   2 __Enigma Breaker__

+# Testing Strategy
+Unit tests have been created for the back end code.
+More should continue to be made as code is created.
+Ideally, front end unit tests should be created too, but due to time constraints haven't been made yet.
+Unit tests for any game back end is required due to the potential for crashing the server.
+We're using Mocha for the unit testing framework, and Chai for the assert library.

+In addition to unit tests, all code is required to be reviewed by someone else before it may be pulled into the dev branch.
+Then after general functionality testing has been complete and the code is deemed acceptable it may be then pulled to main.

 # __How to Contribute__
  To integrate your Game into this platform.
 You need to add `frontend` part of your code to `client` folder and `backend` part of your code to `server` folder.